-We have therefore recently funded ten green social prescribing projects, which help connect people to nature to improve their mental and physical health.
-The projects vary from “pocket parks” to state-of-the-art urban food growing farms — and involve hospitals, GPs, local authorities, community groups and mental health charities.
+We have funded 10 green social prescribing projects, which help connect people to nature to improve their mental and physical health.
+The projects varied from “pocket parks” to state-of-the-art urban food growing farms — and involved hospitals, GPs, local authorities, community groups and mental health charities.
 The projects were selected in anticipation of them having a long-term impact in their communities, inspiring others to follow suit, creating a step change in the region, so that investment in greenspace is seen as both a fundamental public health and climate change intervention.
-The projects we have funded are:
+The projects are:

 Better Lives, Bradford District Care Foundation Trust

-Better Lives is creating an allotment for their 100+ Early Intervention in Psychosis service users.
-This new greenspace will enable service users to learn how to grow their own food.
-There will also be therapeutic seating area for meetings, group and individual therapy sessions and outdoor mindfulness.
-Service users will also benefit from learning how to cook healthy food, by booking slots at Keighley Healthy Living Centre.
+Better Lives created an allotment for their 100+ Early Intervention in Psychosis service users.
+This new greenspace enables service users to learn how to grow their own food.
+There is a therapeutic seating area for meetings, group and individual therapy sessions and outdoor mindfulness.
+Service users also benefit from learning how to cook healthy food, by booking slots at Keighley Healthy Living Centre.
 It’s the first allotment of its kind in the Trust and they have aspirations to make it available to more of their service users and use this as a proof of concept to support investment in more allotments across the city.
-The project will be service user led, promoting empowerment, with staff facilitating.
+The project is service user led, promoting empowerment, with staff facilitating.

-“We can’t wait to get started on our first allotment as we know a previous study on people’s mental health reported that the service users described a feeling of enhanced mood and improved concentration, a feeling of ‘being away’ and absorbed in the environment.
-This new allotment will allow us to focus on people’s aspirations and skills and also supports our wider Green Plan objectives.
+The team couldn't wait to get started on the first allotment as we know a previous study on people’s mental health reported that service users described a feeling of enhanced mood and improved concentration, a feeling of ‘being away’ and absorbed in the environment.
+This new allotment allows a focus on people’s aspirations and skills and also supports wider Green Plan objectives.
 Improved access to and use of green spaces for nature-based projects for mental health is a key strand of our sustainability plans over the next few years.
 More information on the Green Plan can be found on the BDCFT website.
 Elizabeth Dickinson, Early Intervention Worker Psychiatry and Emma Clarke, Energy, Waste and Sustainability Manager, Bradford District Care NHS Foundation Trust.

 Groundwork Yorkshire is creating a self-sustaining allotment in Beeston, Leeds for people with additional support needs, such as a mental health condition, physical disability or frailty.